ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why unity doesn't sell.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on media incentives for chaos.

 ---